 DEAC requires all initial applicants to undergo a Readiness Assessment conducted by an independent DEAC-appointed evaluator.
 The Readiness Assessment allows DEAC to ascertain if the applicant's Self-Evaluation Report and Exhibits provide sufficient evidence and information for a successful on-site visit.
 The Readiness Assessment provides the applicant with guidance on the actions necessary for the institution to prepare for a full accreditation review.
-The Readiness Assessment assures that the applicant meets a minimum level of eligibility qualification for DEAC accreditation that would justify the commitment of DEAC resources in administering a full accreditation review.
-An initial applicant submits its Self-Evaluation Report (SER) and Exhibits, accompanied by the Readiness Assessment fee (see Fees page), within 60 days of the date DEAC accepts the Application for Accreditation.
+The Readiness Assessment assures that the applicant meets a minimum level of eligibility qualification for DEAC accreditation that would justify the commitment of the institution of DEAC accreditation that would justify the commitment of the institution of DEAC accreditation Report (SER) and Exhibits, accompanied by the Readiness Assessment fee (see Fees page), within 60 days of the date DEAC accepts the Application for Accreditation.
 The institution submits the materials in accordance with DEAC's instructions for electronic submission.